mstilkerich/carddavclient/doc/QUIRKS.md

 - Radicale ignores the test attribute on a prop-filter and applies "allof" semantics (even though the default would be anyof)
   - https://github.com/Kozea/Radicale/issues/1143
+- `BUG_HANDLE_PROPGROUPS_IN_QUERY`: Property groups (e.g. G1.EMAIL) are not properly handled in prop-filters.
+A
+  prop-filter where the name attribute includes a group prefix must only match properties with that group prefix.

 ### iCloud